top of page

 But I'm the one who's loved by Betty Co-Ed!/

-The writer, on the other hand, calmly listens to the radio all night as he tries not to over-think.
-The reception, because of the x-ray machine in the hospital and ore in the ground and mountains around it, is poor during the day but, beginning in the late afternoons, starts to pick up signals all the way out to the coast, including stations at Denver, Salt Lake City, Seattle, and Los Angeles.
+The writer, on the other hand, listens calmly to the radio all night as he tries not to over-think.
+The reception, because of the x-ray machine in the hospital and ore in the ground and mountains around it, is poor during the day but, beginning in the late afternoons, starts to pick up signals all the way out to the coast, including stations in Denver, Salt Lake City, Seattle, and Los Angeles.

-The writer switches from station to station, moving along the coast as the programming ends, until rosy-fingered dawn begins to show out the window.
-He finishes the cycle with the early-morning radio out of Minneapolis, which is an hour ahead of him, as the hospital stirs back to life and the listening ends for another day.
+The writer switches from station to station, moving along the coast as the programming ends, until dawn begins to show out the window.
+He finishes the cycle with the early-morning programming out of Minneapolis, which is an hour ahead of him, as the hospital stirs back to life and the listening ends for another day.

 "Do you want to come up and hear the game this afternoon?"
 Frazer asks her.